Updated: Apr 21

 Seriously though, long trips test everyone's patience and it makes matters worse if you start out tired.
 Ensuring the kids are tired and in bed at a reasonable time the night before will give you the best chances of having a somewhat sane flight.

 2. Keep your important travel documents in a secure place that is easily accessible (and more importantly, a location you can remember).
-You don't want memories of your husband on the floor of the airport terminal pulling out nappies, pyjamas, bras, undies and tubes of haemorrhoid cream in an effort to find the passports that he swore were in the front pocket of your backpack.
+You don't want memories of your husband on the floor of the airport terminal pulling out nappies, pyjamas, bras, undies and packets of tampons in an effort to find the passports that he swore were in the front pocket of your backpack.

 4. Pack your own snacks for the plane (and I mean lots of them).
 Not only do you rarely get fed on planes these days but when you do the food is rather unappealing.
 Bringing your own will not only entice your kids to actually eat something but it can also be used as treats to break up the flight, or as bribery to get them to stop pulling faces at the child in the next row of seats.

 5. Wear dark clothes.
 Why, you ask?
 Because it's fun to pretend that you are some sort of undercover spy and on a top secret mission.
 It also hides the fact that your 8 month old baby just peed right down your front.

 6. Pack a change of clothes for both your children AND yourself in your carry-on.
 Yes, being a spy is super fun, but there is nothing wrong with being a dry spy!

 7. Get the kids to go the bathroom before takeoff.
 Yeah you will get lots of "I don't need to go...." but do your best.
 It's not fun to wonder what the heck you are going to do when you see that warm wet puddle spreading underneath your child because the seatbelt sign was on for a little too long.
 True story.